github/developer.github.com/content/guides/getting-started.md

 GitHub moves fast and the API tries to keep pace, but there are some things you can do with the API that you can't do on github.com.
 Using the API, you can turn an issue into a Pull Request.

+But at this point, if you want to run this example to convert your issue to a pull request, you'll need to create a branch called new-feature with at least one commit so it's ahead of the master branch.
+Otherwise, if we try and convert the issue to a pull request now, we'll receive `422` error telling us that there's no commits between master and new-feature.

-Let's convert the issue we just created
+If you've created the new-feature branch and made a commit to it, let's convert the issue we created in the previous section:

     curl -i -H 'Authorization: token 5199831f4dd3b79e7c5b7e0ebe75d67aa66e79d4' \
          -d '{ \